DataDog/hiring-engineers/answers.md

 _Once this is created, access the Dashboard from your Dashboard List in the UI:_

 **First, I used the 'Query Value' graph to represent the roll-up sum of My_Metric.
-I felt this represented the information best for the metric.**
+I felt this represented the information best for this specific metric.**
 **Second I used a 'Timeseries' graph to chart the change in My_Metric over time.**
-**Third, I used a 'Timeseries' graph with the anomaly function applied to my database's latency metrics.
-FYI: I connected the PostgreSQL DB to my APM app and fired off a group of requests to create new rows within the DB.
+**Third, I used a 'Timeseries' graph with the anomaly function applied to my database's latency metrics.**

+- **FYI: I connected the PostgreSQL DB to my APM app and fired off a group of requests to create new rows within the DB.
 This graph charts the changes in latency for those requests.**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/UpdatedFiles/2.5+VisualizingData+-+5minGraph.png" width="600">